 Option 2 provides for a scenario whereby all new development has the potential to materialise on spacious sites with an abundance of amenity space outwards along the approach roads serving the village.
 This would provide an alternative housing option to single houses in the surrounding rural area but would likely constitute urban sprawl.
-It would displace development also growth away from the existing town centre to locations removed from the employment bases, school sites and general services within the village core, making it more difficult to encourage and integrated balanced development within the village.
+It would also displace development growth away from the existing town centre to locations removed from the employment bases, school sites and general services within the village core, making it more difficult to encourage and balanced integrated development within the village.

-Development Option 3 - Development Option to Promote Consolidation of the Village Including a Refined Plan Boundary
+Development Option 3 - Development Option to Promote Consolidation of the Village Including a Refined Plan Boundary Option 3:

-Option 3:

-This option proposes a refined plan boundary for Headford The village. previous plan boundary encompassed a large area far removed from the village core which has not developed in preceding vears.
+This option proposes a refined plan boundary for Headford village.
+The previous plan boundary encompassed a large area far removed from the village core which has not developed in preceding vears.
 Previous planning applications have also been refused permission in these outlying locations, primarily due to the distance from the village centre.
-In order to align with national policy, the Core Strategy Galwav of the County Development Plan and to provide greater certainty to development potential, it is considered that a rationalised plan area would be more beneficial in planning terms.
+In order to align with national policy, the Core Strategy the Galway County Development Plan and to provide greater certainty to development potential, it is considered that a rationalised plan area would be more beneficial in planning terms.

-Reducing the area of the Local Plan provides Area an opportunity to focus on consolidating development within the village area, which has developed in a piecemeal manner in recent years.
+Reducing the area of the Local provides Area Plan an opportunity to focus on consolidating development within the village area, which has developed in a piecemeal manner in recent years.
 In order to do this, future developments now needs to focus on integrating into and establishing connectivity to the village core.
-This would enable sustainable more transport patterns to be realised and assist in minimising the impact of climate change, while relevant account of taking environmental considerations.
+This would enable sustainable more transport patterns to be realised and assist in minimising the impact of climate change, while account of relevant taking environmental considerations.
 Balancing the retail core of the village is also a priority to ensure that the High Street/Main Street is revitalised, vacancies reduced and an unbalanced retail pull from this area is avoided.
 Notably, Headford has limited industry and enterprise provision and the planning framework for such uses also needs to be considered and catered for in order to support the overall viability of the settlement and ensure the existing service provision is maintained.
-In this regard, the southern area of the plan area could potentially land facilitate such uses supporting а more robust employment base for the village.
+In this regard, the southern area of the plan area could potentially such facilitate land uses supporting а more robust employment base for the village.